 Chiffchaffs may have overwintered and will be singing on sunny days.
 The first summer migrants that are usually noted by mid-month are Wheatear, Sand Martin and Sandwich tern.
 Garganey, Common Tern, Yellow Wagtail, Willow Warbler and Sedge Warbler may arrive by the month’s end.

-Hundreds of wading birds such as Oystercatcher and Dunlin feed along the shore and congregate to roost on the sea bank at high tide.
+Hundreds of wading birds such as Oystercatcher and Dunlin feed along the shore and congregate to roost on the shingle at high tide.
 This is also the best month to see huge numbers of gulls gathering to roost along the beach at dusk.
 Migration may be evident offshore.
 Watch out for large flocks of Brent Geese heading east and sea ducks such as Common Scoter may also be on the move.

 Further signs of spring this month will include the flowering of; Coltsfoot, Scurvy-grass, Early Forget-me-not, Blackthorn and, at Camber Castle, Wallflower.
 The flowers of Grey Willow and Alder will be out as will the Gorse.

 If the weather is mild more bumblebees and butterflies such as Small Tortoiseshell and Peacock will be flying and moths such as Herald and Angleshades will be on the wing on milder nights.